redshadowz/GroupFinder/README.md

 [Auto /Who] - Whether to automatically '/who' groups/players from chat for their class/level information.

 >[Join World Channel] - Keeps you in the World Channel.
-[Enable Error Filtering] - This will block server messages related to group invites/declines, quest sharing, and '<name> is under attack!'.
+[Enable Error Filtering] - This will block server messages related to group invites/declines, quest sharing, and 'attempts to run away in fear' messages.
 [Show Original Chat] - This removes all chat formatting(class colors/levels/layout).
 [Enable Spam Filtering] - The Spam Filter will block repetitive messages.
 [Enable Auto Blacklist] - Automatically blacklists players who 'spam' if they are below the level threshold(default: level 12).